raspberrypi/hats/eeprom-format.md

 detectable if the EEPROM data in each is different.
 The UUID is also useful for manufacturers as a per-board 'serial number'.

-Use all zeros for a random UUID that complies with RFC 4122.

 ```
   Bytes   Field
   16      uuid        UUID (must be unique for every manufactured board)